-- Completed annual Title VI report and submitted to GDOT for review and concurrence. - Numerous development projects were reviewed with comments made to improve the ADA path of travel for access and pedestrian circulation. - Completed Title VI Equity Analysis in FY 2023 - Screened Title VI technical memo prepared for the HAMPO 2045 MTP update and worked collaboratively to identify disadvantaged populations in need of focused outreach opportunities. - Monitored and tracked 2020 US Census Bureau results and data for use in updating Title VI, EJ, and LEP populations in the HAMPO region.
+- Completed annual Title VI report and submitted to GDOT for review and concurrence. - Numerous development projects were reviewed with comments made to improve the ADA path of travel for access and pedestrian circulation. - Completed Title VI Equity Analysis in FY 2024 - Screened Title VI technical memo prepared for the HAMPO 2050 MTP update and worked collaboratively to identify disadvantaged populations in need of focused outreach opportunities. - Monitored and tracked 2020 US Census Bureau results and data for use in updating Title VI, EJ, and LEP populations in the HAMPO region. - Completed comprehensive review and revisions to Title VI Assessment and Plan upon release of complete US Census Bureau 2020 count data and updated Urban Area Boundary.

-- Continue to reach out to the Limited English Proficiency and the other underserved communities for inclusion in the transportation planning process. - Communicate with the Citizen's Advisory Committee and other parties such as schools, health agencies, and non-profits through public involvement techniques to increase participation and public outreach to the EJ communities. - Complete Title VI annual report and submit to GDOT for review and concurrence.
+- Continue to reach out to the Limited English Proficiency and the other underserved communities for inclusion in the transportation planning process. - Communicate with the Citizen's Advisory Committee and other parties such as schools, health agencies, and non-profits through public involvement techniques to increase participation and public outreach to the EJ communities.